Ever heard of avo-on-toast or barbies? If you haven’t, then it’s time you revisit Australia for a taste of some of its extraordinary local delights.

 School prawns, the sweeter and smaller cousins of giant prawns, make the perfect beer snack.
 Also known as schoolies to the locals, school prawns are sold by the dozen at the Sydney Fish Market.
 Munch on a bag of deep-fried schoolies while you wander the various fish and seafood stalls at the market, or pair these delicious morsels with a swig of beer.

 You have heard of craft beers and cocktails but how about craft spirits?
 These elusive liquors are produced in small amounts, using old-school methods.
 Savour award-winning single-barrel whisky made from pure Tasmanian ingredients at Sullivans Cove, a renowned Tasmanian distillery at Cambridge, Tasmania.
-If other types of spirits tickle your fancy, try artisanal gin at Bad Frankie, a themed, sepia-toned cocktail bar in Fitzroy, Melbourne that is fast making its name for its clever gin combinations.
+If other types of spirits tickle your fancy, try artisanal gin at Bad Frankie, a themed, sepia-toned cocktail bar in Melbourne's Fitzroy that is fast making a name for itsself with clever gin combinations.
 If you are in Sydney, don’t miss dropping by Archie Rose – the first distillery to open in Sydney in 160 years.
 It has its own bar that showcases the whole Archie Rose spirits range.
 For an even more unique experience, try your hand at tailored spirits where you design your own gin, vodka or whisky and put your own name on the label.